learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element with based on the unique relationship or state described in the selector.
-This selector is indicated by `:` colon symbol, followed by the psuedo class that describes the elements state or positioning amongst other elements.
+This selects an element based on the unique relationship or state described in the selector.
+This selector is indicated by the `:` colon symbol, followed by the pseudo class that describes the element's state or positioning amongst other elements.

 ```html
 <a href="about.html">About</a>
 ```

-##### Other psuedo class selectors include:
+##### Other Pseudo Class Selectors Include:

 `a:link` selects links in their default state before the visitor has interacted with them.